camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 - Calling out to functional Java code using beans in expressions
 - Registering custom function definitions within the expression engine
-- using SPIN library
+- using SPIN library (the FEEL data structure behaves like JSON natively, so SPIN can be omitted or replaced)
-- using the `execution`
+- using the `execution` or `task`

 ### Human tasks